acemod/ACE3/docs/wiki/framework/wardrobe-framework.md

 ## 6. Compatibility

 ## 6.1 MagzineID
-Currently, `ace_IntelItems` and `ace_overheating` (spare barrels) are being directly supported.
+Currently, `ace_intelitems` and `ace_overheating` (spare barrels) are being directly supported.

-If an addon or mod utilizes a magazine's `magazineID` to handle additional data about items carried by the player, then the process of modifying a wearable container (uniform, vest, backpack) to another variant will result in new `magazineID`s for all magazines on the player and therefore, require special handling within ace_wardrobe functions.
+If an addon or mod utilizes a magazine's `magazineID` to handle additional data about items carried by the player, then the process of modifying a wearable container (uniform, vest, backpack) to another variant will result in new `magazineID`s for all magazines on the player and therefore, require special handling within `ace_wardrobe` functions.

-There *might* be some changes coming to how arma handles the `setUnitLoadout` which could resolve the need for this.
+There *might* be some changes coming from Bi regarding how arma handles the `setUnitLoadout` which could resolve the need for this.

 ## 6.2 Container Size - Uniform, Vest, Backpack
 When the player changes from one container item to another through the wardrobe action and the container's `maximumLoad` is smaller then previously, the player risks the loss of items carried inside said container.

-Therefore, the function `[] call ace_wardrobe_fnc_compare_container_maxLoad` can be used to compare the item's maximumLoad.
+Therefore, the function `[] call ace_wardrobe_fnc_compare_container_maxLoad` can be used to compare the item's `maximumLoad`.
 The result will be dumped into the .rpt.